 What is Cancer?
 Cancer begins when cells in a part of the body start to grow out of control.
 There are many kinds of cancer, but they all start because of out-of-control growth of abnormal cells.
 Cancer prevention is a priority for patient care in the Baystate Medical Practices.
-The BMP Performance Improvement Program aligns key health maintenance and clinical care indicators with HEDIS and MHQP measures.
-Based on current performance, areas for improvement are identified.
-Strategies based on best practices are developed and integrated into practice.

 In the United States, a woman has a one-in-eight lifetime risk of developing breast cancer, and over 200,000 women are diagnosed with breast cancer annually in the U.S.